 The Business Benefits of Data Optimization

 For many enterprises today, the data captured and retained by their IT systems is among their most valuable assets.
-Making effective use of that unique pool of information can be the key to the continuing success of the business in a highly competitive environment.
+Making effective use of that unique pool of information and data optimization can be the key to the continuing success of the business in a highly competitive environment.

 Yet, in many cases, companies fall well short of extracting the maximum advantage from that potential treasure trove.
 This often happens because the data, as well as the infrastructure tools employed in managing it, have not been fine-tuned to best support the company’s business goals.
 That’s where data optimization can help.